Vaibhavi-Sita/AutomatedNewsDetection/README.md

 	open localhost:4200 on your browser

-	register as a user
+	register as a new user, else login

-	you will be logged in automatically

-	Click on Fake News Detection

 	Enter a news string and click on "Check News"